Tinkerforge/doc/en/source/Hardware/Bricks/HAT_Brick.rst

 The HAT Brick is a `Raspberry Pi HAT <https://www.raspberrypi.org/blog/introducing-raspberry-pi-hats/>`__ with the standard RPi HAT form factor.
-The Brick follows the HAT specification and it will show up in the device tree in linux.
+The Brick follows the HAT specification and it will automatically work with Raspbian without any changes.

 With the HAT Brick your Raspberry Pi has access to **eight** :ref:`Bricklet <primer_bricklets>` ports.

 You can power the Raspberry Pi through the HAT with a 5V-28V DC power supply.
-This will be able to provide very stable 5V, even under heavy load.
+This power supply will be able to provide very stable 5V, even under heavy load.
 You can also still power the HAT/RPi through USB.
 The USB/DC supply voltages are measured and accessible through the API.

 Additionally, the HAT has a :ref:`real-time clock with battery backup <hat_brick_real_time_clock>` that is directly connected to the Raspberry Pi.
-The HAT can also :ref:`turn the RPi off for a specified time <hat_brick_low_power_sleep_mode>`. and it can act as a :ref:`watchdog <hat_brick_watchdog>` to restart the RPi if it crashes or a program gets stuck.
+The HAT can also :ref:`turn the RPi off for a specified time <hat_brick_low_power_sleep_mode>` and it can act as a :ref:`watchdog <hat_brick_watchdog>` to restart the RPi if it crashes or a program gets stuck.

 The HAT is electrically compatible to the Raspberry Pi 2B, 3B, 3B+, Zero and Zero W. The mounting